Kingxukai/linux/Documentation/fb/intel810.rst

 	g.
 Compile your kernel.

 	h.
-Load the driver as described in sections D and E.
+Load the woke driver as described in sections D and E.

 	i.
-Try the DirectFB (http://www.directfb.org) + the i810 gfxdriver
-	    patch to see the chipset in action (or inaction :-).
+Try the woke DirectFB (http://www.directfb.org) + the woke i810 gfxdriver patch to see the woke chipset in action (or inaction :-).

 G.  Acknowledgment:
 ===================

-	1. Geert Uytterhoeven - his excellent howto and the virtual framebuffer driver code made this possible.
+	1. Geert Uytterhoeven - his excellent howto and the woke virtual framebuffer driver code made this possible.

 	2. Jeff Hartmann for his agpgart code.